-Development within or affecting the North Pennines Area of Outstanding Natural Beauty (AONB) will only be permitted where each of the following criteria apply:
+Within the North Pennines Area of Outstanding Natural Beauty (AONB) development proposals will only be permitted where:

-- Individually or cumulatively it will not have a significant or adverse impact upon the special qualities or statutory purpose of the AONB. - It does not lessen or cause harm to the distinctive character of the area, the historic environment, heritage assets and their setting. - It adheres to any formally adopted design guides or planning policies, including the North Pennines Management Plan, the North Pennines AONB Planning Guidelines and the North Pennines AONB Building Design Guide.
+- 1. They can demonstrate that they will conserve and enhance the natural beauty of the designated area - 2.
+They do not lessen or cause harm to the distinctive character of the area - 3.
+They adhere to any formally adopted design guides or planning policies, including the North Pennines Management Plan and Building Design Guide